Is a Burmese Cat Hypoallergenic? Everything You Need to Know!

 If you’re looking for a cat that’s good for owners with allergies, a Burmese cat is a great choice!
 They don’t shed much and are far less likely to trigger allergies than many other cat breeds.

 But just because a Burmese cat is hypoallergenic doesn’t mean they won’t cause any flare-ups.
-If you have severe allergies, it’s still possible to have a reaction with a Burmese cat, it’s just less likely than it would be with many other cat breeds.
+If you have severe allergies, it’s still possible to react with a Burmese cat, it’s just less likely than it would be with many other cat breeds.

 What Causes Pet Allergies?